PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ### Merging

 Multiple mesh regions  can be generated and then merged together into a single mesh.
 Refer to the `MeshModificationModule`.
 Meshes can be also mirrored.

-### Biomedical image mesh generation

-The function `H8voximg` can generate a hexahedral mesh from a three-dimensional image (such as a CT scan).
-The resulting meshes can be smoothed (`meshsmoothing`).

-A similar functionality  is also available for tetrahedra (`T4voximg`).
-A more sophisticated strategy is available in the `VoxelTetMeshingModule` module: the initial mesh can be progressively coarsened and smoothed, resulting  in a much more realistic looking geometry compared  to the initial jagged representation.

 ### Boundary extraction